Gabriel Vásquez: Academic career

 On 30 July 1585, Claudio Acquaviva, then general of the Jesuits, summoned him to Rome to replace Francisco Suárez as professor of Theology in the Roman College, now the Gregorian University.
 Before his departure he made his profession at Belmonte.
 Vásquez taught there with such success that upon his departure for Spain in 1591 his students raised the cry, 'Si Vásquez abit, tota schola perit - If Vásquez goes, the whole school goes.'
 Back in Alcalá he began on the advice of Aquaviva to prepare his works for publication.
 Upon the retirement of Suárez in Alcalá he resumed the teaching of theology there.
 He continued in this task until his untimely death 30 September 1604.

 Vásquez did not, however, spend all his time in teaching and writing.
 He lent his aid, his time and his talents to other projects.
 He was, with Suárez and Blas Diego, a member of the commission set up by the Provincial Congregation of Toledo held at the College of Alcalá in 1593 to evaluate the theological and philosophical sections of the Ratio Studiorum of 1586.
 We learn from a letter of Luis de Molina to Acquaviva that Vásquez was a member of the commission set up to examine the Spanish Index of Prohibited Books and to indicate the necessary emendations.
 While recognized to be a close observer of the controversy on Grace, known as the 'De Auxilius' debate, he did not take any official part in it.
+His opinions on Catholic probabilism were critiqued by contemporary Franciscan theologian Bernardino Ciaffoni.
 Vásquez opposed to the congruism of Suárez and Bellarmine a strictly Molinist position.
 Hernando Lucero, his religious superior, appointed him to intercede with the Dominican provincial, Thomas de Guzman, in a charge made against the De Mysteriis Vitae Christi of Francisco Suárez.